Who we are

 Vulnerable adults

-We also welcome vulnerable adults and young people who want to share in the growing experience.
+We also welcome vulnerable adults and young people who want to volunteer and share in the growing experience.
 Some come to us via local charities and support agencies.
 Others arrange to take part on an independent basis.

 What are the benefits of joining us?